 LIFE CYCLE/SOCIAL STRUCTURE:

 Group members greet after a separation with explosive grunts and nose-to-nose contact.
 They also social groom, which may include stripping the long mane hair through the lips or incisors.
 To solicit grooming, one warthog lies prone before another.
 Since they have no insulation from hair or subcutaneous fat they are vulnerable to cold and damp, especially the young; thus they need deep burrows which have sometimes been seen to be lined with grass.
 Resting in the shade and mud baths are used when temperatures are high and piglets stay in their mother's shadow.
 A group of pigs is called a sounder.
-These social units may consist of a couple of females and their young, a group of young non-breeding males, or subadult mixed groups chased off by their mother.
+These social units may consist of a couple of related females and their young or a group of young non-breeding males.

 STATUS IN WILD: